 Proper hydration can help prevent another common problem of PD: bowel impaction.
 However, inadequate fluid intake does not constitute the sole cause of bowel impaction.
 PD itself precipitates the slowing of bowel functions.
 Untreated, constipation can lead to bowel impaction.
 That may require hospitalization and even surgery.
 The common prescription for preventing constipation applies: plenty of fluids and the daily intake of at least 20-25 grams of fiber.

 Guarding Against Unplanned Weight Loss

 The patient with advanced PD may suffer weight loss because of difficulty swallowing or a feeling of fullness after a limited intake of food.
 Taking frequent small meals may help.
 Still, something as rudimentary as defective dentures or dental plates can get in the way of eating, as well.

 If weight loss and malnutrition go unchecked, the patient’s immune system may be compromised.
-As key nutrients degrade, the chemical imbalances that underlie PD are exacerbated.
+As key nutrients degrade, it exacerbates the underlying chemical imbalances of PD.
 The endpoint in the most serious cases may be death.

 Monitoring Medication Side Effects

 As mentioned above, there are many medications that can help manage PD symptoms.
 Like all medications, however, the risk of unexpected side effects may be daunting.